tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme.md

 #Next, install the EPEL RPM.
 sudo dnf install epel-release epel-next-release

-### install GTK related packages
+### install GTK related packages (no longer needed for headless demo)
-sudo yum install gtk3-devel
+#sudo yum install gtk3-devel
-sudo yum install gtkmm30
+#sudo yum install gtkmm30
-sudo yum install gtkmm30-devel
+#sudo yum install gtkmm30-devel

 ### If you encounter: Fatal error: SDL2/SDL.h: No such file or directory.
 This is no longer in used at code level, but leaving this here for legacy support purposes
 sudo yum -y install SDL2-devel